 These control activities take place at different levels of the organization.
 The most important accounting items in Outokumpu are the valuation and reporting of inventories and other items of working capital.
 Moreover, in difficult market situations, asset impairment calculations and related sensitivity analyses are equally important.
 These items are carefully monitored and controlled, both within business areas and at the Group level, on a regular basis.

-Information technology and solutions play an important role in guaranteeing that the Group’s internal controls have a solid foundation.
-The Group’s consolidation system was renewed in 2015 to ensure timely and uniform financial and management reporting from the Group entities and an effective closing process within the whole Group.
-Outokumpu is also running a business transformation program to develop and improve business capabilities and to renew major parts of its fragmented system environment.
-This will be achieved mainly by harmonizing and improving the Group’s core business processes and implementing supporting IT systems (e.g. ERP) that will be common to the whole Group.
-Outokumpu is also in the transition phase to centralize accounting and financial reporting to its global business service centers.
+Information technology and solutions play an important role in ensuring appropriate structures for the Group’s internal controls.
+The Group’s consolidation system provides timely and uniform financial and management reporting from the Group entities and an effective closing process within the whole Group.
+Outokumpu is also running a business transformation program to develop and improve business capabilities and to renew parts of its fragmented system environment.
+This will be achieved mainly by harmonizing and improving the Group’s core business processes and implementing supporting IT systems (e.g. ERP).
+Outokumpu has also recently centralized the majority of its accounting and financial reporting in its global business service centers.
 As part of this development, internal controls based on systems and processes are being further developed and improvements to the control environment are in the process of being implemented.
-First rollouts of the ERP will take place during 2018.
+The quality and consistency of the controls around the financial closing process are addressed separately in a project started in 2018.
+First rollouts of the new ERP will take place during 2019.

 Information and communication

 Group-wide policies and principles are available to all Outokumpu employees.
 Instructions relating to financial reporting are communicated to all the parties involved.
 The main communication channels employed are Outokumpu’s intranet and other easily accessible databases.
 Face-to-face controller meetings are also organized.
 Senior controller meetings are organized on a quarterly basis or more frequently when this is considered necessary to share information and discuss issues of topical interest to the Group.